AdobeDocs/adobe-io-events/src/pages/guides/subscriber_defined_filtering/dsl.md

 - **JSON Syntax and Field Names:** Filters must be valid JSON.
 Field names and values must match the event payload structure exactly.
 - **No Duplicate Keys:** If a filter contains matching expression at the same path, the filter is considered invalid to avoid confusion on which expression is applied.
 - **Validation Endpoint:** Always use the filter validation endpoint to check your filter before saving it.
 This will catch all syntax errors.
 You can use custom payloads to check whether your filtering logic applies ex expected.
+- **One Filter per Registration:** Only one filter is allowed per Registration.

 ## Best Practices